SEAtoday City Guide Play Banner

 Bridle Trails State Park, 5300 116th Ave.
 NE, Kirkland

-This Eastside park is home to 28 miles of walkable trails and is considered one of the best equestrian trails this side of the Mississippi River — and you can count riding a horse as hiking (why not?).
+This Eastside park is home to 28 miles of walkable trails and is considered one of the best equestrian trails this side of the Mississippi River.

 Cougar Mountain Regional Wildland Park, 18201 SE Cougar Mountain Dr., Renton

-Y’all, there are 3,000+ acres of nature here.
-Hike to your little heart’s content through second growth forests, wetlands, and caves (please be careful if you go in a cave, though).
+There are 3,000+ acres of nature here.
+Hike to your heart’s content through second-growth forests, wetlands, and caves (please be careful if you go in a cave, though).

 Good for sports